Why you may want to hire a Christian Financial Planner

 - Finding an advisor near you

-Once you find an advisor in our directory, we suggest that you interview them and ask them some of the questions we have listed below to get a feel for whether or not they will be a good fit.
+Once you find an advisor, we suggest that you interview them and ask them some of the questions we have listed below to get a feel for whether or not they will be a good fit.

 The advantages of using a Financial Advisor